fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// Teams are unbalanced when one team has this many more players than the other team in versus/scavenge. l4d_multislots_versus_teams_unbalance_limit "1"

+		// If 1, The player's steam id must be fully authenticated before attempt to join survivor team l4d_multislots_steamid_validate "1"
 		```
 </details>